hiepxuanho/Pandas-challenge/README.md

 ## Objective
 The objective of this project is to aggregate and analyze student performance data across all schools in the district.
 By exploring various metrics such as math and reading scores and school-specific information, we aim to identify trends in school performance that can help guide decision-making for the district.

-## Data
-The dataset contains the following information:
-- **Student Scores**: Math and Reading standardized test results for every student.
-- **School Information**: Details regarding the schools that students attend, including location, size, and type (public/private).
-- **Additional Metrics**: Any relevant demographic or funding information that can affect school performance.

 ## Tasks
 1. **Data Aggregation**: Combine student performance data with school-specific information.